kaplunket/725-assignment-clone/README.md

 * Multicast

 ## Each Section
 The first critical section (considering conveyors 2 and 6 going into conveyor 7) is implemented using central server.
+Done by kazuki Saegusa
 The second critical section (considering conveyors 4 & 7 going into conveyor 8) is implemented using ring token.
+Done by Rishab Goswami
 The third critical section (considering conveyors 8 & 11 going into conveyor 9)) is implemented using multicast.
+Done by Matthew Eden

 ## Running The Assignment
 In order to run this assignment (using ubuntu), first extract the compsys-725-assignment 2.
 Inside, go into the fbdk directory. once in the directory open the terminal and run: